-You will always need fish to grow the plants, and you will always need a medium to filter the water so the fish can thrive and fertilize the plants.
-Understand the intricacies of this system will guarantee your success.
+You will always need fish to grow the plants, and you will always need a medium to filter the water so the fish can thrive and fertilize the plants with various nutrients such as nitrogen and potassium.
+Understanding the intricacies of this system will guarantee your success.

 Hydroponics only outweighs aquaponics with the initial investment.
 The money you will save growing your fish, not buying additives, and growing the same(sometimes more) amount of produce as a hydroponic system far outweigh the negatives, though.

 Our last note from a prepper’s standpoint is electricity.
 These things will always require it in some form or another if you haven’t taken steps to make it completely free of electricity.

 There are options we have mentioned for the water pump – using a ram pump – and you can find many ways to set up an aeration device that can run without electricity.

 It is entirely possible to have an entire system – hydroponic or aquaponic – without electricity, and if the SHTF, you will wish you did.

 If you have to grow indoors and need the lights, you have a few options that will help keep your system running.
 It’s important to state that in a disaster like an EMP, your system will not work anymore if you rely on lights and electricity for your pumps and aeration.